baryluk/d-demangle-cpp/README.md

 Missing features:
 * Underspecified features of demangling spec
+* some complex delegate type parameter types are not formatted correctly
 * wstring and dstring literals
 * assosciative array literals
 * inner functions are not demangled properly fully (but it is okish)